roseengineering/blueshunt/README.md

 ### Simple Example

-A simple example for reading a INA219 using the library.
+A simple example for reading a INA219 using the library:

 ```python
 from machine import I2C